SherG/cool-iron/blog/chatgpt-google-code-red.md

 ## Engaging and Conversational

 ChatGPT is engaging and fast.
-With its sleek speed-typing interface and quick response ChatGPT emulates one-on-one conversation.
+Its sleek interface emulates one-on-one conversation.

 "Assistant," (as ChatGPT prefers to be called) seems confident and produces well-formed sentences and paragraphs, even when its answers are partially wrong.
 And it can correct itself and refine its answers in dialogue.